Chiang Ching-kuo: Leadership

+Chiang Ching-kuo also shared a strong personal friendship and political alliance with Singapore Prime Minister Lee Kuan Yew that laid the foundation for deep cooperation between Taiwan and Singapore.
+Both nations signed an agreement codenamed Project Starlight, which allowed the Singapore Armed Forces (SAF) to train troops and conduct military exercises in Taiwan.
+Lee occasionally acted as a discreet interlocutor or messenger between mainland China and Taiwan during Chiang's tenure.

+In February 1985, Cathay Group—one of Taiwan's largest private conglomerates— alongside the Tenth Credit Cooperative, a major Taiwan savings and loan institution, collapsed after flagrant violations of financial regulations, massive illegal self-dealing and unauthorized internal deposit collection.
+The failure sparked widespread panic and massive bank runs on local credit cooperatives and financial institutions and led to the resignations of high-ranking officials, which dented Chiang's political authority.

-On 15 July 1987, Chiang finally ended martial law and allowed his family to visit the mainland.
+On 15 July 1987, Chiang finally ended martial law in Taiwan and allowed Taiwanese citizens to visit separated families in mainland China.
 The ban on tourism to Hong Kong and Macau was also lifted.
 His administration saw a gradual loosening of political controls and opponents of the Nationalists were no longer forbidden to hold meetings or publish political criticism papers.

-When the Democratic Progressive Party was established on 28 September 1986, President Chiang decided against dissolving the group or persecuting its leaders, but its candidates officially ran in elections as independents in the Tangwai movement.
+When the Democratic Progressive Party (DPP) was established on 28 September 1986, President Chiang decided against dissolving the group or persecuting its leaders, but its candidates were required to officially run in elections as independents in the Tangwai movement.

-Chiang Ching-kuo also increased the political representation of Taiwanese people to certain degree under his rule, allowing them to have various positions, which paved the way for Lee Teng-hui to come to power and further democratize Taiwan.
+Chiang Ching-kuo also increased the political representation of locally born Taiwanese people (Benshengren) to certain degree under his rule, allowing them to have various positions, which paved the way for his hand-picked successor Lee Teng-hui to come to power and further democratize Taiwan.
+Lee was a highly educated agronomist and economist with a PhD from Cornell University and earned a strong reputation as an effective technocratic administrator while serving as Mayor of Taipei and Governor of Taiwan Province, which distanced him from the infighting and internal politicking within the KMT and solely beholden to Chiang's political authority.